 If it is, the folks at Merriam-Webster’s seem to think it’s a pretty small one.
 “A more harmless idiom would be hard to imagine,” they write.

 We agree that a redundant “at” is not a hanging offense.
-But you’ll probably be taken to task for using it.
+But if you’re conversing with a stickler, you’ll probably be taken to task for using it.

 Unless your conversation is very casual indeed, the unnecessary “at” may give your speech an uneducated flavor.

-And of course it should be avoided when you want your writing to be at its best—that is, unless you’re quoting someone else.
+And of course it should be avoided when you’re writing and you want your English to be at its best (unless you’re quoting someone else).